Q: What is the authentication domain?

 A: From the perspective of the authentication domain, the trust will be a one-way, incoming forest (transitive) trust.
 From the perspective of your forest or domain, the trust will be one-way outgoing.

 Q: How are passwords handled in this security model?

 A: NetID password changes are securely synchronized between Kerberos and Active Directory via an encrypted channel.
-Password management is performed through the standard NetID password management application at http://gateway.tamu.edu.
+Account holder password management is performed through the standard NetID password management application at http://gateway.tamu.edu.

 Q: What is your intended audience?
 Who can sign up for this trust?

 A: Any Texas A&M University business unit (department, college, division, etc.) with an Active Directory domain can request a trust to the authentication domain.
-The trust must be registered with CIS Infrastructure, and a point of contact identified and kept up to date.
+The trust must be registered with Texas A&M IT (using the request form) and a point of contact identified and kept up to date.

 Q: What are the requirements to setup and use a trust to this domain?

 A: The authentication domain was built on a Windows Server 2016 running at the 2012 R2 functional level.
 Prior to setting up the trust, you will need to create a STUB Zone in your Active Directory domain for auth.tamu.edu DNS zone.
 Use auth-dc-t1.auth.tamu.edu as the master server.
 The Division of IT will do the same for your domain in the AUTH.tamu.edu forest as soon as your trust request has been approved.

 Q: What changes do I have to make with security groups within my